Some thoughts about the Management of Organic Waste – Liquid and Solid (3).

 The residues of slaughterhouses will have to be handled through biodigesters to avoid affecting public health in the most extended way possible.
 Sweden has some 18 year experience in this matter and applied for many patents.
 There are lots of challenges, but there are also solutions.

-The Biogas produced, consists of an average of 60% Methane gas, 30 Carbon Dioxide and some other trace gases.
+The Biogas produced, normally consists of an average of 60% Methane gas, 30 Carbon Dioxide and some other trace gases.
 Although this biogas can be used for heating and electrical energy generation, it is advantageous also to remove these trace gases from the biodigestion stage into the upgrading stage, to end up with renewable natural gas, with a methane content up to 98% and a much improved caloric value.
 As a fuel, this causes 50% less CO2 emission compared to fossil fuels and can be used in moving and stationary industrial energy applications, as is, or compressed in cylinders.

 Imagine a rural world, where people can just flip a valve and start preparing their meals instead of having to start a polluting wood or charcoal fire.
 Imagine a city or other community where the garbage is no garbage, but properly separated and the organic matter used to produce renewable natural gas, offsetting much of the cost of waste management.
 Eliminating landfills with garbage comes brightly in the picture.